Home / Blog / How AI agents actually work: the reasoning loop, tool use, and planning

 What is the ReAct pattern in AI agents?

-ReAct (Reasoning + Acting) is the standard agent loop: the model alternates between generating Thoughts (reasoning about what to do next) and Actions (tool calls).
-After each action, the tool result is fed back as an Observation, and the model reasons about the next step.
+ReAct (Reasoning + Acting) is the standard agent loop: the model alternates between Thoughts (reasoning about the next step) and Actions (tool calls).
+After each action, the tool result feeds back as an Observation, and the model reasons about the next step.
 This continues until the task is complete or a stop condition is reached.

 How is an AI agent different from an AI chatbot?

 A chatbot runs a single inference pass and returns an answer.
-An agent runs a loop: it calls tools, receives results, reasons about what to do next, and repeats — potentially for dozens of steps — until a complex task is fully executed.
+An agent runs a loop — calls tools, receives results, reasons about the next step, and repeats for potentially dozens of steps — until a complex task is fully executed.
 The agent can take real actions in external systems; a chatbot cannot.

 What tools does a typical AI agent have access to?

 Web search, browser control (clicking, form filling, page navigation), terminal/shell execution, file system access, API calls to external services, code execution sandboxes, image/vision analysis, and memory retrieval from external stores.
-The exact tool set depends on the framework and how it is configured.
+The exact tool set depends on the framework and its configuration.

 Do AI agents actually understand what they're doing?

-The model generates plausible next steps based on patterns in its training.
-It does not have subjective understanding, but it can reason about tasks, decompose them into steps, handle errors, and adjust its approach based on tool feedback.
+The model generates plausible next steps based on patterns in training.
+No subjective understanding, but it can reason about tasks, decompose them into steps, handle errors, and adjust based on tool feedback.
 Whether that constitutes 'understanding' is a philosophical question that does not change the practical outcome: well-designed agents complete complex multi-step tasks reliably when the task is within scope.

 How do agents handle tasks that take hours to complete?

 Long-running agents checkpoint their state periodically — storing the current task plan, completed steps, and relevant memory to a database.
-If the process is interrupted, it can resume from the last checkpoint rather than starting over.
+If the process is interrupted, it resumes from the last checkpoint rather than starting over.
 Hermes Agent implements this via LangGraph-style checkpointing with PostgresSaver for thread-scoped state persistence.

 Deploy in 5 minutes.